jonmayo7/aire-mini/docs/CONTEXT_MANAGEMENT.md

   - `SPRINT_LOG.md` - Mission completion tracking (critical)
   - `PROJECT_AIRE.md` - Master project plan (critical)
   - `CONTEXT_MANAGEMENT.md` - This file (context strategy, critical)
+  - `RESUME_HERE.md` - Current blocker and next steps (critical when blocked)
   - `sql/` - Database schema SQL files (reference)

 **Note:** All critical documentation files are in `docs/` root for easy @ mention referencing in Cursor.
-Temporary troubleshooting guides are deleted after resolution.
+Temporary troubleshooting guides are deleted after resolution. `RESUME_HERE.md` is created when work is paused and should be checked first when resuming.

 ### Key Documentation Files